Trauma Informed Safeguarding – Working Therapeutically with Interpersonal Violence and FGM

 Shana Laffy is a qualified therapist (MBAC), parenting coach and well-being consultant working with children, adults, and couples.
-She teaches on the ‘Certificate in working with Couples and Other Relationships’ run-in collaboration with The Grove and specialised in supporting conscious communication in relationships.
-Shana delivers training and coaching across the country, both to parents and professionals with a focus on Emotion Coaching, attachments and neuroscience.
-She brings knowledge from a variety of lead roles in teaching, social care and educational consultancy.
-Shana is the designated safeguarding lead for a mental health organisation.
+She teaches on the ‘Certificate in working with Couples and Other Relationships’ run in collaboration with The Grove.
+Shana is the designated safeguarding lead for a mental health organisation and specialises in supporting professionals to manage risk and safeguarding concerns.
+Shana delivers training and coaching across the country, both to parents and professionals with a focus on Emotion Coaching, attachments, and neuroscience.
+Shana brings knowledge from a variety of lead roles in teaching, inspection and social care.

 In the unlikely event that the training is cancelled by the organiser a full refund will be issued.
 Cancellation of a booking by the participant must be received in writing.
 A non-refundable admin fee of £50 is always retained for non-attendance.
 The organiser will seek to offer other training dates and if this is not possible for the participant who is cancelling then charges apply as follows: (A) 2 weeks before the course: 50% of the fee [B] Less than 2 weeks before the course: 100% of the fee due.
 If the course is full and there are people on the waiting list whereby it is possible to fill the space, a refund may be offered less the admin fee.
 Refunds will be made using the same method of payment as used for purchasing within 14 days of the cancellation.

 (written in accordance with Consumer Contracts Regulation, 2013)

 Shana shared her knowledge with us about how to keep clients safe.
 She was clear, non-judgemental and gave real insight into the importance of safeguarding in therapy.